 Fill out an Application for Service-Disabled Veterans Life Insurance (VA Form 29-4364).

 Fax it to 1-888-748-5822, or mail it to:

 PO Box 7208

 Philadelphia, PA 19101

 If you want to apply for Supplemental S-DVI, you must have already applied for and been granted a waiver of premiums.
 (See our information below about getting a waiver.)
 To apply for Supplemental S-DVI, file an Application for Supplemental Service-Disabled Veterans Insurance (VA Form 29-0188) or send a letter requesting this insurance over your signature.
-You must apply for the coverage within 1 year from the date you receive notice of the grant of waiver of premiums.
+You must apply for the coverage within one year from the date you receive notice of the grant of waiver of premiums.